 Cecil Jones Academy Catering

-- At Cecil Jones we have a break and lunchtime offer.
+At Cecil Jones we have a break and lunchtime offer.
 We provide nutritionally balanced food and offer a varied menu.
 We tailor our menus to the students’ needs and continue to discuss menu options with them.
 Menu options are discussed with our students.
 Meals are prepared using fresh ingredients daily.
-Our three weekly lunch menu cycle includes: vegetarian choices
+Our lunch menu cycle includes: vegetarian choices, salad bar and variety of desserts both hot and chilled.

 Our breakfast club offer includes free cereals, toast, fruit, squash and hot drinks.
 Opening times are from 8.00am until 8.20am.